Please get in touch

 A combination of workshops, a learning journal, CPD portfolio and coaching are used to give participants the chance to learn from each other, reflect and develop long term skills for career progression.

-This workshop for PhD students gave them to chance to learn how to speak clearly and vividly about their work and why it matters, in ways that can engage varied audiences, especially those outside their own field.
-The session was fast paced, interactive and informal to make sure participants feel comfortable taking part and trying out their presentation skills in small groups.
+This workshop for PhD students gave participants a chance to learn how to speak clearly and vividly about their work and why it matters, in ways that can engage varied audiences, especially those outside their own field.
+The session was fast-paced, interactive and informal to encourage active participation and to ensure everyone was felt comfortable practicing their presentation skills.
 Participants were given a series of hands on exercises to explore a range of flexible and engaging techniques to deliver their message.

-One of the outcomes of the session was that students learned how to respond to the question “What do you do” by developing and practising their own elevator pitch.
-The workshop used specific examples relevant to the PhD students areas of research and required them to work together to design and deliver a final group pitch.
+One simple, but valuable, outcome of the workshop was that students became confident responding to the question “What do you do?” by developing and practising their personal elevator pitch.
+The workshop used specific examples relevant to the PhD students’ areas of research which helped to demonstrate real-world utility in the concepts they learned throughout the day.

 What participants said:

 “Great that it was so interactive.
 Really kept our attention!”